Chungzter/CommiZard/CONTRIBUTING.md

 - 🔗 **Fix broken links or badges**: In README, docs, etc.
 - **Improve this CONTRIBUTING.md file**: Make it clearer?
 More welcoming?
 Go for it!
-- 🖼️ **Add example screenshots or asciinema recordings** — Show CommiZard in action!
+- 🖼️ **Add example screenshots or asciinema recordings**: Show CommiZard in action!
 - 🧹 **Run linters & report issues**: Try running other linters like `flake8` or `pylint` on the codebase.
 Found warnings or style inconsistencies?
 Open an